lineality/Online_Voting_Using_One_Time_Pads/README.md

 - https://en.wikipedia.org/wiki/RC4

-Improvised Network in case of public internet disruptions:
+## Improvised or ad-hoc Network in case of public internet disruptions:
--
+- mesh?

 # DNS policy:
 - direct DNS with no lookup